balxor/brain/london-has-fallen-en.md

 | Old member  | Feels displaced by newer members.                                                |
 | Diplomacy   | Poor communication can create conflict between guilds.                           |

-Small conflicts grow more easily in large guilds because many people read, interpret, and spread the incident.
+Small conflicts grow more easily in large guilds because many people read, interpret and spread the incident.

 ## 4. Conflict Can Keep Guild Activity Alive

 In competitive guilds, conflict often becomes a source of activity.
-There are clear targets, clear schedules, and reasons to log in.
+There are clear targets, clear schedules and reasons to log in.

 Guilds with active opponents usually maintain routines more easily: